richardfisk/tech-notes/private/docker-presentation.md

 Performance of container versus virtual machine

-Some best practices and a deep explanation of why they are important
+Some best practices and a deep explanation of why those practices are important

 How can you actually use docker in production and why it is so valuable